On the computational power of $C$-random strings: Introduction

 We, however, need to solve $H$ using a weaker oracle that only allows to distinguish random strings from not-random.
-By this reason we will use hash functions (more precisely, matrices).
-We will prove that for any string $y$ and random matrix $A$ (with appropriate sizes) it holds with high probability that $A \cdot Ay$ is random.
-This allows to use the mentioned above approach.
+The challenge arises when the string $x$ is non-random, as the oracle $R_U$ distinguishes only between random and non-random strings.
+Now we describe some ideas that allow to get around the problem.